HVAC Visa Sponsorship Jobs in Florida

 Which companies sponsor visas for HVAC workers in Florida?

 Large mechanical contractors and HVAC manufacturers with Florida operations are the most active sponsors.
-Companies like Johnson Controls, Carrier Global, Daikin Applied, and Comfort Systems USA have filed H-1B and employment-based petitions for HVAC engineering roles.
+Companies like Johnson Controls, Carrier Global, Daikin Applied, and Comfort Systems USA have filed H-1B visa and employment-based petitions for HVAC engineering roles.
 Smaller regional mechanical contractors occasionally sponsor for specialized positions, though sponsorship is more common at the engineering and project management level than for field technician roles.

 Which visa types are most common for HVAC roles in Florida?